soferdani/soferdani/README.md

 ## Im a Junior full stack developer, dog lover and a surfer.

-I'm A Self-learner and I did all the projects with help from Dr google..
-I might do great things with your help so please contact me for cooperation 😄
+I'm a self-learner and I did all the projects with assistance from Dr Google, I might be able to do great things with your help, so feel free to contact me. 😄

 <details>
     <summary>⚡ Technologies</summary>